wckr/wckr.github.io/index.md

 `CONTAINER` can be a name or ID of a container.
 You can use `wocker ps` (Docker alias) to list only running containers.

-__Note:__ The `wocker rm -f` command forcely remove containers and synced folders in your local `data` directory.
+__Note:__ the `wocker rm -f` command forcely remove containers and synced folders in your local `data` directory.
 Please back up the files before removing containers if you need them.

 ####Example